gdurante2019/graph-workout-streamlit/README.md

-# Code for producing summary graph of Zwift rides
+# Code for producing cycling workout summary graph
 This repo houses code for a function that takes in a .fit file and returns a graph with a similar color scheme to Zwift workout summary graphs.
-Code is a work in progress.

 _Note:_  these graphs are created from .fit files, not by Zwift, and no Zwift branding is implied or endorsed.